Morning, Tuesday, 24th April 2018

 THIS EVENT IS CPD CERTIFIED

-With the Mayor of London making culture and creative industries a key priority in the Mayor’s Draft London Plan, this timely seminar will consider next steps for policy and the sector in supporting growth and promoting London’s position as the global cultural capital.
+With the Mayor of London making culture and creative industries a key priority in the Mayor’s Draft London Plan, this timely seminar considers next steps for policy and the sector in supporting growth and promoting the Capital’s position as a global centre.

-They will also examine the recommendations of the Regeneration Committee Creative tensions report on optimising the benefits of culture through regeneration, and consider priorities for supporting and developing London’s Cultural Infrastructure - including for establishing Creative Enterprise Zones and investing in new centres of creative production.
+They will also examine the recommendations of the Regeneration Committee’s Creative tensions report on optimising the benefits of culture through regeneration, and consider priorities for supporting and developing London’s Cultural Infrastructure - including for establishing Creative Enterprise Zones and investing in new centres of creative production.

-The agenda also looks at what more can be done to underpin sector resilience - including diversifying revenue streams, developing creative and commercial partnerships and improving asset management - as well as priorities for improving participation, access and inclusion in the arts across the Capital.
+Further sessions look at what more can be done to underpin sector resilience - including diversifying revenue streams, developing creative and commercial partnerships and asset management - as well as priorities for improving participation, access and inclusion in the arts across the Capital.